4rn3/yolov7_labelstudio/README.md

 # Setup
-Guide to setup a label studio instance with a yolov7 backend
+Setup guide for a label studio instance with a yolo(v7) backend

 1. Create a virtual environment for label studio
     >`python -m venv label-studio`